School code: 3962

 Students will primarily be confined to the LiveBeyond compound during their time in Haiti, with the possible exception of some house calls in the Thomazeau area.

 Should I take any additional money to Haiti?

 Participants should bring a small amount of cash with them for incidental expenses, including a customs fee (around $10).
 Participants may also wish to carry a bank or credit card for emergency expenses and/or meals while traveling to/from Haiti.

 Is it safe to travel to Haiti?

-In its travel warning for Haiti, the U.S. Department of State notes that “hundreds of thousands of U.S. citizens safely visit Haiti each year.”
-However, the travel warning also cautions U.S. citizens about “the lack of adequate emergency medical facilities and the security environment in Haiti.”
+In its Travel Warning for Haiti, the U.S. Department of State cautions U.S. citizens about the "current security environment and lack of adequate medical facilities and response" in Haiti.
 While this highlights the need in Haiti for the kind of medical service work that this program aims to provide, the warning also points to the many risks involved in a trip to Haiti.
-While the safety of program participants can never be guaranteed on any FHU Abroad program, students who visit Haiti may encounter increased health and security hazards in the form of natural disasters, exposure to disease, and more prevalent crime.
+The safety of program participants can never be guaranteed on any FHU Abroad program, and students who visit Haiti may encounter increased health and security hazards in the form of natural disasters, exposure to disease, and more prevalent crime.

 How does the FHU Abroad Office address safety concerns?